 That said, “geeky stuff” is the central theme and I try not to diverge from it too much.
 If I had to narrow down a list of central themes this would probably be it:

-- Amusing IT/Sysadmin horror stories.
+- Amusing IT/Sysadmin horror stories such as:

-- Video Game discussions
+- Video Game reviews and discussions

 - Futurism, singularity and related topics

-- Literature (mostly SF and Fantasy)
+- Literature reviews and discussions

 - IT related stuff